MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/data-collection-analyzer.md

 to start a network and windows firewall trace that is useful when troubleshooting various network related issues.

-**-b** Same as ‘-c’ but the process monitor trace will be initiated during next boot and stopped only when the -b is used again.
+**-b** Same as '-c' but the process monitor trace will be initiated during next boot and stopped only when the -b is used again.

 **-a** Calls into [Windows Performance